-- 86. All Plaintiffs suffered suppression of speech and physical and emotional injuries from the use of force. - 87.
+- 101. All Plaintiffs suffered suppression of speech and physical and emotional injuries from the use of force. - 102.
 JT suffered large contusions on his leg and hip from the blunt force trauma caused by the foam batons Defendants shot at him.
-As of the date this filing, he still has a two to three inch bruise on the back of his right leg where he was struck. - 88.
+As of the date this filing, he still has a two to three inch bruise on the back of his right leg where he was struck. - 103.
 Derrick's urologist has informed him that he has a high chance of sterility due to the rupture and that they will not know for sure until he and Cayla attempt to get pregnant.
-Before but have been forced by this incident to consult with fertility specialists and have been advised to advance their plans to have children.
+Before this incident, Cayla and Derrick had planned to wait two more years before starting a family but have been forced by this incident to consult with fertility specialists and have been advised to advance their plans to have children.
 Derrick has also been forced to research freezing his sperm but he is not yet healed enough to be able to make a sperm bank deposit and Kaiser does not do sperm banking so he would have to pay out-of-pocket at another facility.